What is a Vaginal Self-Exam?

 - Inspect your vagina – Spread the vaginal lips gently to take a look at your vagina.
 You may find it easier to do this by propping the mirror and holding the flashlight.
 Upon observation, you’ll see that the vagina has pinkish walls and folds or ridges all over.
 If you are comfortable, you can also insert your fingers to feel the vaginal wall.
 You’ll notice that the vaginal walls feel like the roof of your mouth.

 - Check your vaginal discharge – Finally, check the characteristics of your vaginal discharge.
 Normally, the discharge is clear to cloudy white.
+Though it varies depending on your menstrual cycle.
 Additionally, the discharge may or may not have an odor, as long as it’s not foul-smelling.

 Consider what’s “normal” for you